HashirHussain/docker-and-kubernetes-notes/README.md

 | Boots in seconds      | Takes few minutes to boot       |
 | destroyed and re-created rather than moving   | Can move from one host to another        |
 | Consumes less resources   | Consumes large amout of resources        |

+## What is Docker Hub
+(Docker Hub)[https://hub.docker.com/] is the online registry tool for Docker.
+You can find, publish and share Docker Images on Docker Hub.